javipacheco/cards-counters-bgg-catalog/doc_en.md

 # Manual for Generating a Scoring System for Board Games

 This manual provides a detailed guide on how to generate a scoring system for board games using a JSON file.
-Below is the structure of the JSON file with specific examples for the game "Everdell".
+Below is the structure of the JSON file with specific examples for the games "Everdell" and "Fantasy Realms."

 ## JSON Structure

 ### 1. Game Information

+The first step is to name the game.

 **Example in JSON:**
 ```json